lucj/docker-elk/README.md

 You can also access:
 * Sense: [http://localhost:5601/app/sense](http://localhost:5601/app/sense)

-*Note*: In order to use Sense, you'll need to query the IP address associated to your *network device* instead of localhost.

 By default, the stack exposes the following ports:
-* 5000: Logstash TCP input.
+* 5000: Logstash TCP input
+* 5514: Logstash syslog input
 * 9200: Elasticsearch HTTP
 * 5601: Kibana

-*WARNING*: If you're using *boot2docker*, you must access it via the *boot2docker* IP address instead of *localhost*.

-*WARNING*: If you're using *Docker Toolbox*, you must access it via the *docker-machine* IP address instead of *localhost*.

 # Configuration

-*NOTE*: Configuration is not dynamically reloaded, you will need to restart the stack after any change in the configuration of a component.
+If the configuration of a component changes, the image need to be re-created and the stack needs to be re-deployed

 ## How can I tune Kibana configuration?